ubc-library-rc/gis-dhsi/content/day3/11-agol-webmap.md

 To Do
 {: .label .label-purple}
-You will find the sample data for this workshop already prepared for you in the workshop folder in the subfolder `geospatial-data`.
+You will find the sample data for this workshop already prepared for you in `dhsi-workshop/Day3/storymaps`.
 Take a moment to add each file as a layer to your ArcGIS Online webmap and play around with features.

 > - `Vancouver_Commuter_2016.geojson` is a polygon layer with commuter data from the 2016 census joined to local area boundaries (aka neighborhoods).